ewhite2142/Capstone/README.md

   * Preprocess the photos
   * Fit the model on various classifications \(by state or summit type\)
   * Run the fitted model on selected photo or photos of a given mountain and show the predicted classification
-  * Build a user interface \("UI"\) so that anyone can pick a mountain in the database or  upload their own photo and see how the model classifies it.

 ### Data